 The four lawful reasons Curate Beauty uses to process personal data are set out in Article 6 of the Regulation.
 Processing will only be lawful if and to the extent that at least one of the following applies:

-• processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child (Legitimate Interest)
+- processing is necessary for the purposes of the legitimate interests pursued by Curate Beauty or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child (Legitimate Interest).

-Where We enter into a contract with third parties, processing of personal data may, as a matter of course, be necessary in order to execute such contract or take pre-contract preparation steps.
+Where we enter into a contract with the data subject, processing of personal data may, as a matter of course, be necessary in order to execute such contract or take pre-contract preparation steps.

 Where there are legal obligations which apply to Curate Beauty, processing of personal data may be required by law.

 As required by the Regulation, Consent should be as easy to withdraw, as it is to give.
-Data subjects may request that Curate Beauty does not process your personal data, at any time.
+Data subjects may request that Curate Beauty stops processing their personal data at any time.
+The withdrawal of Consent does not affect the lawfulness any earlier processing of personal data.
 You may contact us to withdraw your consent using the contact details at the end of this privacy statement, using the following statement:

 WITHDRAWAL OF CONSENT